 With or without planning for the cloud, you should know and identify areas of immediate business improvement.
 How will these areas of improvement be addressed or enhanced?
 If you can identify these improvements, this will prevent future bad practices.
-Perhaps maybe help justify reasons to adopt new cloud based technology or not.
+Perhaps maybe help justify reasons to adopt new cloud-based technology or not.

 Strategy- Plan for the Future

-The interviews of your “as is” business result in a planning of the “to be” business.
+The interviews of your “as is” business result in the planning of the “to be” business.
 This is matching your corporate directives to your future state of the business.
 This helps plan for the future.
 This will not happen in 1 day.
 If the top of your CIO’s wish list is to operate entirely upon cloud solutions this may take years to transition- and even longer before ROI.

 - Annual recurring revenue (ARR) costs